hadley/adv-r/Rcpp.md

       IntegerVector findInterval2(NumericVector x, NumericVector breaks) {
         IntegerVector out(x.size());

-        NumericVector::iterator it;
+        NumericVector::iterator it, pos;
         IntegerVector::iterator out_it;

         for(it = x.begin(), out_it = out.begin(); it != x.end(); it++, out_it++) {
-          NumericVector::iterator pos = std::upper_bound(breaks.begin(), breaks.end(), *it);
+          pos = std::upper_bound(breaks.begin(), breaks.end(), *it);
-          *out_it = pos - breaks.begin();
+          *out_it = std::distance(pos, breaks.begin());
         }

         return(out);
       }
     ')

 * We step through two iterators (input and output) simultaneously.

-We can also assign into an deferenced iterator to change the values in the vector.
+* We can also assign into an deferenced iterator (`out_it`) to change the values in `out`.

-* `upper_bound` returns an iterator - if we wanted the value of the `upper_bound` we could dereference it.
-To figure out the position of the `upper_bound` we subtract it from the position of the first iterator.
-(Note that this will not work for all types of iterators)
+* `upper_bound` returns an iterator.
+If we wanted the value of the `upper_bound` we could dereference it; to figure out its location, we use the `distance` function.

+* Small note: if we want this function to be as fast as `findInterval` in R (which uses hand-written C code), we need to cache access to `.begin()` and `.end`.
+This is simple but it adds cognitive overhead that distracts from this example.

+It's generally better to use algorithms from the STL than hand rolled loops.
+In "Effective STL", Scott Meyer gives three reasons: efficiency, correctness and maintainability.
+Also makes clear the intent.
+Extremely well tested and performant.

 ### Sugar